Rock Port High School

 Rock Port High School is a public secondary school (grades 7–12) in Rock Port, Missouri.

 District

 Rock Port High School is part of the Rock Port R-II School District.
 Rock Port Elementary School (K-6) feeds into Rock Port High School.

+The district includes the municipalities of Rock Port and Watson, as well as the Phelps City census-designated place.

 Enrollment

 In 2012, Rock Port had 105 students in the high school and 19 teachers.